Resume

 Show interest and ask questions

 Small talk easily makes it on the list of things I prefer to avoid.
-You’re not exactly showcasing your communication skills if your go-to topic is the weather.
+And we’re not exactly showing off our communication skills if the go-to topic is the weather.

-Try asking open-ended questions in discussions that get people talking more.
+Try asking open-ended questions in discussions that get people talking.
 Skip the yes or no non-starters and go for open-ended questions like, “How did you tackle that problem?” or “What do you think about this plan?”
 It shows you’re genuinely curious about their perspective and opens the conversation.

 Go out of your comfort zone